jazminejose/pocket-change/README.md

 ## Usage

 Once the source code has been downloaded and the dependencies have been installed, run `npm start` to initialize the application.
-You will need to create a .env file and create the database.
+Database will automatically create when you `npm start`.

 ## Credits:
 Creators: <br>